google/AFL/README.md

 For additional instructions and caveats, see qemu_mode/README.qemu.

-The mode is approximately 2-5x slower than compile-time instrumentation, is less conductive to parallelization, and may have some other quirks.
+The mode is approximately 2-5x slower than compile-time instrumentation, is less conducive to parallelization, and may have some other quirks.

 ## 5) Choosing initial test cases